 BarterPalace – despite its name, BarterPalace allows users to either sell items or barter them.
 Still worth a look though.
 This one looks like exclusively USA listings only.

-Trade Games Now – trade used computer games.
+– trade used computer games.

 Do you have any favourite swap / barter sites that you want to share?
 Let us know about them in the comments!